trean/enru-dict/README.md

-# ruen-dict
+# enru-dict
-ru-en dictionary as object
+en-ru dictionary as object